This post may contain affiliate links. Please read our disclosure policy. As an Amazon Associate, I earn from qualifying purchases.

 Instructions

-- In a large skillet, over moderate heat, melt 3 tablespoons of the oil.
+- In a large skillet, over moderate heat, heat 3 tablespoons of the oil.
 Add the okra and, stirring constantly, cook until the white threads disappear.
 Transfer to a plate and reserve.

 - Add the remaining 3 tablespoons of oil to the skillet and heat over medium heat.
 Season the chicken with the salt and pepper then sear to a golden brown on both sides, about 8-10 minutes.
 Use tongs to transfer the chicken to a paper towel-lined plate as they cook.
 When the chicken pieces are cool enough to handle cut them into pieces and reserve.